CodeEditApp/codeedit.app/data/blog/2025/01/year-in-review-2024.md

 ### Language Server Protocol integration

 Supporting language servers will unlock a whole new level of functionality for CodeEdit.
-Features like autocomplete, upgraded syntax highlighting, symbol searching, an issue navigator, inline messaging, and linting are just the beginning of what’s possible.
+Features like autocomplete, upgraded syntax highlighting, symbol searching, snippets, and diagnostics, are all unlocked by supporting LSP.
 With LSP integration, we’re opening the door to a smarter and more capable coding experience.

 ### Extension architecture

 Extensions are essential for a code editor.
 We know they're highly anticipated and can make or break an editor's success.
 We'll be working hard to get extensions right, ensuring CodeEdit gets the full power of good customization behind it.

-### Snippets

-Snippets are a coder's best friend, saving time and reducing repetitive work.
-In 2025, we'll focus on making snippets easy to create, manage, and use, helping you code faster and smarter.

-### Minimap

-The minimap is a beloved feature in modern editors, providing a bird's-eye view of your code.
-We'll be working to integrate a minimap into CodeEdit, making it easier than ever to navigate large files.

 ### Solidifying the core

 We'll continue to solidify the core experience you have while writing code.
-Our mission is to create a macOS-native editor, and we're not going to settle for less than perfection.
-Performance enhancements in latency and memory utilization remain a top priority so that you can code without worrying about your editor draining your battery.
+Our mission is to create the best macOS-native editor, and we're not going to settle for less than perfection.
+We'll be looking to shore up our support for features you expect from a top-of-the-line editor, such as a minimap and more shell integrations.
+On top of that, performance enhancements in latency and memory utilization remain a top priority so you can code without your editor draining your battery.

 These ambitious plans will only be possible with the continued support of our incredible community.
 Help us bring these features to life by [contributing](https://github.com/CodeEditApp/CodeEdit/blob/main/CONTRIBUTING.md) today!
 Jump into our [GitHub](https://github.com/CodeEditApp/CodeEdit), join the conversation on [Discord](https://discord.gg/vChUXVf9Em), or become a [sponsor](https://github.com/sponsors/CodeEditApp) to help shape the future of CodeEdit.